-This post on Sacred Marriage: Romanticism’s Ruse was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: Romanticism’s Ruse was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Welcome back to my book series on “Sacred Marriage” by Gary Thomas!
 Today, we will generally be discussing Chapter 2 of the book called “Romanticism’s Ruse: How Marriage Points Us to True Fulfillment”.
 This chapter focuses on the potential deception of romanticism.
 Today’s culture plays a heavy emphasis on romanticism and falling in love.
 This kind of love is all about what you feel and following your heart.
 It is about the butterflies and lovey dovey emotions you get from a new relationship.
 In movies, it is always about two people perfectly falling in love.
 But, they don’t usually show what happens after the wedding or for the many years following.

 Why?
 Because, in reality, the picturesque romantic love fades away.
 It does not last.
 It might for a year or even two, but usually not much longer than that.
 Does that mean marriages cannot last?
 No. Instead, Thomas points out that this means that marriage simply cannot be built upon romantic love.
 It must be built on something deeper – a more mature kind of love.
 Does this mean marriage will always be fun?
 No. As a matter of fact, it can be really hard.
 Thomas talks about how you cannot hide in marriage.
 It is a 24/7 commitment.
 As such, it forces you to face “character issues you’d never have to face otherwise”.
 Yikes.
 That’s scary.